"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Dr. Sneha V Katke, Dr. Manal Anthikat and Dr. Sachin Maghade.
+Dr. Sneha V Katke, Dr. Manal Anthikat, Dr. Sachin Maghade.
 Immediate effects of chest wall stretching on the pulmonary function of the 21k marathon runners.
-International Journal of Physical Education, Sports and Health.
-2020; 7(3): 01-05.
+Int J Phys Educ Sports Health 2020;7(3):01-05.